James-S-Santangelo/paper-rcourse/paper.md

 eight students.
 We reduced the number of instructors to four graduate students for the second iteration and the number of students increased to 26.
 We estimate four instructors could effectively teach the current iteration of the course to around 40 students.
-We feel having instructors come from multiple fields is a major strength and strongly recommend this practice for teaching quantitative research methods and skills.
+We consider having instructors come from multiple fields is a major strength and strongly recommend this practice for teaching quantitative research methods and skills.